ashe848/ashe848.github.io/README.md

 Everything is made up, I haven't tried where the phone numbers actually lead to ;) Full brief development and prototyping documentation available (on request).

+Reported issues: slideshow sometimes glitchy on Chrome (doesn't affect functionality, the transitions are just not as smooth), but is fine if refreshed.

 This was based on my earlier (also made up) website for Te Atatu Squash Club http://abbyjshen.github.io/ (I also have full documentation)